Adult Film Star Brittni De La Mora Finds New Career As A Christian Preacher

 “I had more energy,” De La Mora said.
 “I could perform the scenes and not even think about the repercussions anymore.
 It was giving me this false sense of happiness.”
 She added that when she came down from her high, she no longer felt the same happiness and would instantly rush to do “another line.”

-Her career and drug addiction lead to a struggle with suicidal thoughts.
+Her career and drug addiction led to a struggle with suicidal thoughts.
 One day, she called her grandmother for help, who picked her up and drove her from Los Angeles to San Diego.
-It was at this time that she began attending Cornerstone church and in 2012, she quit the industry for good.
+It was at this time that she began attending Cornerstone church, and in 2012, she quit the industry for good.
 She met her husband, pastor Richard De La Mora, 31, at Cornerstone.
 The two married in 2016.
 Now, De La Mora is a real estate agent, a pastor, and an advocate for women in the sex industry.

 “I say that I live life with no regrets.
 If I had never gotten into the porn industry, I wouldn’t have got to do all of the incredible things I’m doing now,” De La Mora said.